 This anatomical feature is handy, as camels often take a break during the hottest parts of the day to conserve energy.

-One of the most misunderstood camel facts involves the camel's hump.
-Contrary to popular belief, camels don't store water in their humps.
+One of the most misunderstood facts about camels involves the camel's hump.
+Contrary to popular belief, it is incorrect that camels store water in their humps.
 Instead, camel humps serve as vital reservoirs for fat.

 As these resilient creatures journey through arid environments, their bodies metabolize the stored fat, supplying vital energy and generating water via oxidation.
 This remarkable feature enables dromedary camels to survive without sustenance for extended periods, sometimes several weeks.